Frequently Asked Questions

 How do you help students transition to 6th grade?

 McClure is organized to ensure a comfortable transition for our 6th graders.
 To facilitate a seamless transition to middle school we use a variety of strategies: in the spring, we send an information sheet to families to inform them about our programs and ask our 6th graders if they would like to participate in our music or art programming in their daily class schedule.
-McClure counselors also send a letter to the elementary teachers to get information on students’ needs so we have a sense of their strengths and needs before they arrive at McClure.
+McClure counselors also collaborate with elementary teachers to get information on students’ needs so we have a sense of their strengths and challenges before they arrive at McClure.

 When we receive our enrolled students’ names, a letter is mailed to each family inviting them to our end-of-year activities and letters go out to 6th grade students regarding our 6th grade Orientation, before school begins*.